Bible Study Resources

 Dr. Edward Sri’s book, The Bible Compass: A Catholics Guide to Navigating the Scriptures, explains how to read and understand the Bible as a Catholic.
 It’s an easy read, and immensely helpful.

 3. Get the “Big Picture” of the Bible by knowing the story of Scripture.

 If you want to understand the Bible, then it is essential to know the story that ties everything together.
 The Bible Timeline Chart lays out the story of salvation history in a visual, easy-to-follow, color-coded system.
 Knowing this story will help you to understand how each book fits within God’s loving plan for our lives.

 There are several ways you can get the “Big Picture” of the Bible:

-- Take A Quick Journey Through the Bible.
+- Take Unlocking the Mystery of the Bible.
 This eight-part series is the best place to begin Catholic Bible study.

 - Dive into the story with The Bible Timeline: The Story of Salvation.
 This 24-part series provides an in-depth look of the entire Biblical narrative.

 - In Walking With God: A Journey Through the Bible you can read the story in one captivating and inspirational book.

 - The Bible Timeline Guided Journal will help you to read and reflect on the fourteen narrative books of Scripture that tell the story.